 Who It’s For

 This is really for anyone, from the executive chef to the backyard warrior.
 I think MTB is also a great resource for cooks who live in an area where access to anything other than grocery store meat is limited.
-The folks at MTB believes that you shouldn’t need to live near a large city to enjoy premium protein and I couldn’t agree more.
+The folks at MTB believe that you shouldn’t need to live near a large city to enjoy premium protein and I couldn’t agree more.

 If you are hesitant to order meat online, I’d encourage you to try it from MTB — you’ll be glad you did.